Daniel Cruz (footballer, born 1981): Lierse

-After winning the Belgian Cup in 2005, Cruz shocked fans and the media when he announced that he had signed a contract with rival club Lierse S.K. for the following season.
+After winning the Belgian Cup in 2005, Cruz shocked fans and the media when he announced that he had signed a contract with rival club Lierse for the following season.
 The deal was rumored to be one of the largest contracts in Belgian Pro League history.
 Financial troubles at Lierse halfway through the 2005–06 season led to the club actually selling Cruz back to Germinal Beerschot after only six months of his three-year deal.

 FC Dallas

 On 4 August 2011, it was announced that Cruz had signed with FC Dallas of American Major League Soccer.
-Cruz scored his first goal for his new club on 14 September 2011, in a 1–1 draw against Tauro FC.
+Cruz scored his first goal for his new club on 14 September 2011, in a 1–1 draw against Tauro.
 The goal was just 27 seconds into the match officially making it the quickest strike in FC Dallas club history.

 Personal life

-Cruz is the son of retired Argentinian football player José Luis Cruz who played for Club Atlético River Plate and América de Cali.
-In January 2009, Voetbal Magazine produced a cover story featuring an extensive interview with Cruz.
+Cruz is the son of retired Argentinian football player José Luis Cruz who played for River Plate and América de Cali.
+In January 2009, Voetbal magazine produced a cover story featuring an extensive interview with Cruz.
 The article highlighted the Colombian's role at his club, his recent injuries, and his love for Germinal Beerschot.